pachyderm/pachyderm/doc/fundamentals/getting_data_out_of_pachyderm.md

 ## Examining file provenance with flush-commit

-(PLACEHOLDER need to replace output with new OpenCV 1.4 versions)

 Generally, `flush-commit` will let our process block on an input commit until all of the output results are ready to read.
 In other words, `flush-commit` lets you view a consistent global snapshot of all your data at a given commit.
 You can read about other advanced features of Provenance, such as data lineage, in our ["How to leverage provenance"](../cookbook/how_to_leverage_provenance) Guide, but we're just going to cover a few aspects of `flush-commit` here.

 Let's demonstrate a typical workflow using `flush-commit`.
 First, we'll make a few commits of data into the `images` repo on the `master` branch.
 That will then trigger our `edges` pipeline and generate three output commits in our `edges` repo: